01 of 08

 04 of 08

-If your potting soil doesn’t have fertilizer already added, mix in the amount of fertilizer specified on the label.
+If your potting soil doesn’t have fertilizer already added, you should mix in the amount of fertilizer specified on the label.
 A slow release organic fertilizer is an easy option because you have more latitude on how much to add.
 You don’t have to worry about burning your plants, which some chemical fertilizers will do if you mix in too much.Continue to 5 of 8 below.

 05 of 08